Ray Flores from ESPN Chicago to Visit Introduction to Radio Course

 Columbia College Chicago's student-run radio station, WCRX, 88.1 FM, was featured in the Washington Post article

 "10 Great College Radio Stations."
-Exciting UIC Flames Basketball returns for another season on WCRX
+Exciting UIC Flames Basketball on WCRX

 The Journal of Need and Want – a publication produced by Columbia College’s Marketing Communication Department – recently received an American Graphic Design Award Certificate of Excellence for its Call for Submission poster.
 The poster was designed to announce the development of the publication, and to call for the submission of personal essays from students, faculty and other contributing writers, detailing their experiences with our consumer-saturated culture.